Let me start by saying: I’m so glad you’re here.

 At 25, I chose to leave New York City to move to San Francisco to take a job with The Gap.

 The Gap began reaching out to me at the beginning of my career, but the timing was never right for me to consider the move.
-When they approached me at 25, I was open. and after receiving their very generous offer, I said yes without consulting anyone.
+When they approached me at 25, I was open, and after receiving their very generous offer, said yes without consulting anyone.
 I quit my job, left my college boyfriend who I’d been living with in New York City, and packed up to move across the country.
 This choice set the tone for me being someone who makes decisions on my own, uses my gut without consultation, and trusts that the choices I make for the moment will serve me later on.

 I cancelled a wedding two weeks before the wedding date.

 This choice was pivotal.
 I didn’t know if I’d ever marry, or if I’d be single for the rest of my life.
 But I didn’t let those fears get in the way of making a choice I knew I had to make.
-Cancelling a wedding to my college boyfriend not only freed me from that relationship, but gave me confidence in the future to listen to my deep inner knowing.
+Canceling a wedding to my college boyfriend not only freed me from that relationship, but gave me confidence in the future to listen to my deep inner knowing.
 It opened me up for the possibility of future relationships, and more importantly, demonstrated to me that I’m able to do what I need to do to take care of myself.
 That memory of who I was when I made that choice has stayed with me and reverberates into future choices when I need that strength.

 I started my first entrepreneurial venture while pregnant with my first child.

 At 32, I was let go from a big retail job while pregnant with my first child.
 Initially, fear coursed through every part of my body with the panic of how we’d manage financially, but I sensed that being fired was a blessing.
-While it wasn’t a choice I made for myself, and instead it was one that was made for me, I had the choice of how I’d react.
+While it wasn’t a choice I made for myself, and instead it was one made for me, I had the choice of how I’d react.
 Choosing to leap, without a net, into the unknown and uncertain space of an entrepreneurial life, was a huge choice for me.
 Not only did it set in motion new opportunities for me professionally, but the confidence and risk-taking I embodied to make that choice has served me in the many ups and downs in my years as an entrepreneur.

 My most recent major and life-defining choice was to divorce after 15 years of marriage.

 I chose to divorce from a place of resilience and self-care.
 I was not happy, we were not growing, and even with therapy we couldn’t find our way back to each other.
 While leaving was painful, because it affected my whole family, I trusted that in doing what I needed to do for me, my children would benefit.
 Like my other choices, this one opened up freedom and newness for what might come.
-I’ve realized that divorce is a spiritual journey.
+I’ve come to realize that divorce is a spiritual journey.
 Leaving was not just about letting him go and removing the burden of a marriage that weighed me down.
 It’s been about who I’m becoming, what I’m letting go of, how I’m taking a stand for myself, how I’m showing up for my children and sharing my truth with them, and how to have faith in what the future will bring.

 Today I express that I showed up in many of my choices as “taking a stand for myself,” but these are certainly not the descriptive words I’d have used in my younger days.
-Upon reflection, I observe that the key qualities I love about myself today were taking shape in a younger version of myself — my inner strength which allowed me to make choices without guidance or consultation, my fierce sense of independence, my keen focus on my self-care, and my ability to make gut-based decisions which stemmed from a deep trust and confidence in my inner knowing.
+Upon reflection, I observe that the key qualities I love about myself today were taking shape in a younger version of myself—my inner strength which allowed me to make choices without guidance or consultation, my fierce sense of independence, my keen focus on my self-care, and my ability to make gut-based decisions which stemmed from a deep trust and confidence in my inner knowing.

 Did I have these foundational qualities in my youth?
 Likely not, as I do in my fifties, but I can appreciate that these seeds were germinating in my younger self as evidenced by my actions.